koperatingsystem/kOS/Docs/Standards/kFS/File Storage.md

 # kFS File Storage format

-This format is used for actual file storage for kFS
+This format is used for actual file storage for kFS.

 ## Layout